 I had also fallen back in love with the electric guitar.
 The Graves album featured every instrument that anyone in the band had ever played (or could quickly learn to play), and having successfully purged all that from my system, I wanted to see what kind of album we could write if I dug into my Gibson Les Paul and forced myself to create almost every soundscape on the album from that one instrument.

 Lyrically, I’ve described this before as “a punk rock album about growing up”.
-Zack and I lost our grandfather during the writing of this record, and before that happened there were other areas of my life that had collapsed already.
+Zoey and I lost our grandfather during the writing of this record, and before that happened there were other areas of my life that had collapsed already.
 I was also quietly grappling, more than ever, with whatever beige, monolithic force it is that crushes the playfulness and exuberance out of a person as they grow older and are expected to act like an adult.
 There is a tension there, between the need to become the person others are depending on you to be and the need to be fully alive and have an outlet for joy.
 This album (and the excerpts from a fictional novel that are scattered throughout its liner notes) are largely about that tension.

 – Matt LeFevers, 2018